devnull-cz/c-prog-lang/modules/break.md

 # The `break` statement

-- statement `break` will cause a jump out of a most inner while loop (well, any loop but we only introduced the `while` loop so far).
+- statement `break` will cause a jump out of a most inner while loop (well, any kind of loop but we only introduced the `while` loop so far).

 ```
 	int finished = 0;